 Basic introduction to the new Subpart P regulations - PTI Brochure

 The final rule for Management Standards for Hazardous Waste Pharmaceuticals and Amendment To The P075 Listing For Nicotine goes into effect 6 (six) months after publication in the Federal Register for the states of Iowa and Alaska.
-It will go into effect for the remainder of the states when approved by the state.
+It will go into effect for the remainder of the states when adopted by the state.
 The sewer ban of hazardous waste pharmaceuticals by healthcare facilities is effective nationally on 8/21/2019.
 Non-adoption of Subpart P is not an option and states can be more stringent in some regulations when it adopts Subpart P. Since the nicotine exemption is less stringent, each state can decide whether or not to adopt it.
 States like Florida and Michigan that allow pharmaceuticals to be handled as universal wastes will no longer be able to do so.

 These new EPA/RCRA regulations change the way hazardous waste drugs are handled in the healthcare industry.

 One significant change is that prescription pharmaceuticals moving through a Reverse Distributor (RD) are solid wastes at the healthcare facility (HCF).
 Therefore, the HCF is actually the generator of these wastes.
 Previously, waste determination, other than obvious waste, was typically made by the RD.
 Subpart P addresses the management of the solid waste pharmaceuticals that are hazardous.

 Subpart P is mandatory for healthcare facilities that are: SQG (Small Quantity Generators), LQG (Large Quantity Generators) and RD (Reverse Distributors).
-It is optional for VSQGs (Very Small Quantity Generators), except where noted (e.g., hazardous waste sewer ban).
+It is optional for VSQGs (Very Small Quantity Generators), except where noted (e.g., hazardous pharmaceutical waste sewer ban).
 Due to EPA's Hazardous Waste Generator Improvements Rules, some states may still refer to VSQG's as CESQG's (Very Small Quantity Generator's) or state equivalent.